 Bored dogs, when left to their own devices, find very strange things to do to pass the time.
-Eating grass is a good example of the many boredom breakers dogs like to engage in.
+Eating grass or rolling around in the grass are good examples of the many boredom breakers dogs like to engage in.

 Some dogs eat grass if they feel their owners are ignoring them.
-This is a form of attention-seeking by using improper behaviour.
+This is a form of attention-seeking by using improper behavior.
 You may have seen a similar technique used by a small child.
-Children will often do something naughty to get distracted parents attention.
+Children will often do something naughty to get distracted parents’ attention.

 Here are some simple but useful techniques that might help if your dog eats grass through stress or boredom:

 - Get a new toy, preferably a puzzle toy (and we don’t mean a Jigsaw).
 There are many types of puzzle toys on the market for dogs.
 Puzzle toys are designed to keep our furry best friends occupied as they try to find the hidden treats.

 - Dogs, particularly anxious dogs, can find huge comfort in familiar smells.
 Try leaving a shirt you’ve recently been wearing so your dog can snuggle up to it while alone.
 This can help significantly to relax a lonely anxious dog.

 - Long walks or hikes in the countryside can work wonders for bored dogs.
 It engages the mind as well as exercising the body.
 A well-exercised dog is less likely to be bored, and more inclined to just settle down and go to sleep.

 - Socializing is a big part of a dog’s life.
 Dogs are pack animals, and the key reason why dogs slot so easily into a family structure.
 When dogs are left alone, they feel it.
 Getting another dog or cat could provide a valuable companion while the rest of the family is out.